luciasalar/collect-tweets/Readme.md

 coordinates: Represents the geographic location of this Tweet as reported by the user or client application.
 place: When present, indicates that the tweet is associated (but not necessarily originating from) a Place

-### only available with the Premium and Enterprise tier products
 quote_count: Indicates approximately how many times this Tweet has been quoted by Twitter users

 reply_count: Number of times this Tweet has been replied to.
 Note: This object is only available with the Premium and Enterprise tier products.
 Note: This object is only available with the Premium and Enterprise tier products.